NotAShelf/nvf/.github/README.md

 configurable.

 > [!TIP]
-> The flake exposes `#nix` as the default package, providing minimal language
+> The flake exposes `nix` as the default package, which will be evaluated when
+> you run `nix build` or `nix run` on this repo.
+It is minimal, and providing
-> support and various utilities.
-You may also use the `#nix` or `#maximal`
+> limited language support and various utilities.
+We also expose the `maximal`
-> packages provided by the this flake to get try out different configurations.
+> package, which you may choose to build if you'd like to see more of nvf's
+> built-in modules.
+Please keep in mind that those are demo packages, nvf does
+> not ship a default configuration if installed as a NixOS/Home-Manager module
+> or via standalone method.

-It is as simple as changing the target output to get a different configuration.
+It is as simple as changing the target output in your `nix run` command to get a different configuration.
 For example, to get a configuration with large language coverage, run:

 ```bash
 # Run the maximal package